-If you’re one of those parents who is obsessed with how the scaling system works, drills your child at the dinner table, or expects top-of-the-class marks on every WACE exam, be prepared for tears – and they’ll probably be yours.
-Creating the right environment at home is key to getting the best results – and putting your child on the path to academic success throughout their university career.
+If you’re one of those parents who is obsessed with how the scaling system works, drills your teen at the dinner table, or expects top-of-the-class marks on every WACE exam, be prepared for tears – and they’ll probably be yours.
+Creating the right environment at home is key to getting the best results – and putting your teen on the path to academic success throughout their university career.

 What not to do

 Nagging never works.
 According to Marilyn Price-Mitchell, PhD in an article in Psychology Today, nagging sets up a power struggle between you and your child.
 When one of you wins, the other loses.
 No matter how you look at it, it’s an overall loss for your family.